ShekharNarayanan/live_stocks_tracker/README.md

 **Note**: To use the portfolio feature before the web-app is deployed, you will need to follow the steps below:

-1. Create a .streamlit folder inside the `src` folder and place the `dummy_secrets.toml` there.
+1. Create a `.streamlit` folder inside the `src` folder and place the `dummy_secrets.toml` there.
 2. Fill in your own credentials and rename the file to `secrets.toml`.
-Make sure you add this file to the .gitignore folder.
+Make sure you add the ".streamlit" folder to the `.gitignore` file.
-3. You will need a starting portfolio.db to get started.
-To make one, we need to explicitly run the `db_utils.py` script and it will generate a `portfolios.db` for you.
+3. You will need an empty portfolio.db to get started.
+To make one, you need to explicitly run the `db_utils.py` script and it will generate a `portfolios.db` for you.

 First, navigate to the project folder and activate the environment.
 ```bash